nginxinc/mra-auth-proxy/README.md

     You must be certain to include the vault_env.sh file when _USE_VAULT_ is true.
 There is an entry in the .gitignore file for vault_env.sh

+    In the future, we will release an article on our [blog](https://www.nginx.com/blog/) describing how to use vault with NGINX.

 - **CONTAINER_ENGINE**
 The container engine used to run the images.
-It can be one of the following values
+It can be one of the following values, and the default is _mesos_.
+A detailed description of each of the files is in a [separate README file](nginx/README.md)
      - docker: to run on Docker Cloud

+        When the nginx.conf file is built, the [fabric_config_docker.yaml](nginx/fabric_config_docker.yaml) will be used to populate the open source version of the [nginx.conf template](nginx/nginx-plus-fabric.conf.j2)

      - kubernetes: to run on Kubernetes

+        When the nginx.conf file is built, the [fabric_config_k8s.yaml](nginx/fabric_config_k8s.yaml) will be used to populate the open source version of the [nginx.conf template](nginx/nginx-plus-fabric.conf.j2)

-     - mesos: to run on DC/OS
+     - mesos (default): to run on DC/OS

+        When the nginx.conf file is built, the [fabric_config.yaml](nginx/fabric_config.yaml) will be used to populate the open source version of the [nginx.conf template](nginx/nginx-plus-fabric.conf.j2)

      - local: to run in containers on the machine where the repository has been cloned

+        When the nginx.conf file is built, the [fabric_config_local.yaml](nginx/fabric_config_local.yaml) will be used to populate the open source version of the [nginx.conf template](nginx/nginx-plus-fabric.conf.j2)

-### Decide whether to use NGINX Open Source or NGINX Plus
+### 2. Decide whether to use NGINX Open Source or NGINX Plus

 #### <a href="#" id="installing-nginx-oss"></a>Installing NGINX Open Source